JeztC/portfolio/README.md

 Welcome to my open source portfolio built using React with npm, TypeScript and MUI.
 Anyone can use and modify this code to create their own portfolio website.

+## System Requirements and Required Applications
+1. Windows, Linux, Mac
+2. NodeJS
+3. A text editor such as Webstorm or VSCode
+4. Firefox or Chrome/Chromium

 ## Installation

 1. Clone the repository from ``https://github.com/JeztC/jesseportfolio.git``